rajat19/interview-questions/src/content/questions/where-will-the-ball-fall.md

 ---
-author: "Rajat Srivastava"
-title: "Where Will the Ball Fall"
+title: Where Will the Ball Fall
-topics: "array depth-first-search dynamic-programming"
+topics: [array, depth-first-search, dynamic-programming]
-langs: "java cpp"
+langs: [java, cpp]
-tc: "O(nm)"
+tc: O(nm)
-sc: "O(m)"
+sc: O(m)
 leetid: 1706
-difficulty: "medium"
+difficulty: medium
-date: 2025-06-18T01:15:27.918755
+companies:
+gfg:
+hackerrank:
+interviewbit:
+leetcode: where-will-the-ball-fall
 ---

 You have a 2-D grid of size `m x n` representing a box, and you have `n` balls.
 The box is open on the top and bottom sides.